 I will accompany you alongside your work on yourself, with the aim to support you or your process of getting to know and understand your feelings and thoughts, your needs and wishes.
 Counselling is a reflective, co-creative process in order to find clarity, peace of mind or gain helpful insights for making positive changes or heal from deep-rooted issues.

-I am member of the British Association for Counselling and Psychotherapy (BACP) and I abide by their Ethical Framework.
+I am Registered Member of the British Association for Counselling and Psychotherapy (MBACP) and I abide by their Ethical Framework.

 Born in the Netherlands and living over twenty years abroad I have multi-cultural and multi-lingual experience of working closely with people.